project-oak/oak/oak_functions/examples/metrics/README.md

 remaining request.
 The addition of Laplacian noise to the batch counts ensures this property, assuming appropriate settings are chosen.

-The allowed list of events labels, the privacy budget and the batch size are set in the server configuration file ('config.toml').
+The allowed list of event labels, the privacy budget and the batch size are set in the server configuration file ('config.toml').
 If multiple different event labels are allowed the budget would be evenly split across all of them.